Property Tax Protection Program

 Cameron County ARB Members

-With 12 members of the board as of 2023, the county can seat three boards at a time.
-This was the most seen in the history of the county, perhaps indicating that the Cameron Appraisal District (Cameron CAD) is expecting a greater volume of formal appeals in the future.
-There were five returning members in 2023, along with seven new members.
-This was the highest number of new members by a considerable margin.
+With seven members of the board as of 2024, the county can seat two boards at a time.
+This was a return to normal after a huge jump of 12 members in 2023, perhaps indicating that the Cameron Appraisal District (Cameron CAD) is expecting a smaller volume of formal appeals in the future.
+There were four returning members in 2024, along with three new members.
+This was the lowest number of returning members since 2018.

 How Many Days did ARB Hold Hearings in Cameron County?Source: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.